What We've Learned About Women in Landscaping

 In this article, we’re sharing what we learned when we took an honest look at women’s perspectives in our company and where we hope to have a positive impact on Women in Landscaping in the coming years.
 Creating change starts with a conversation and we’re not shying away from having an honest dialogue about where we can eliminate biases, stereotypes, and generalizations for our female team members and consciously create more opportunities for a more diverse workforce.

-Representation Gaps
+Representation Gaps For Women in Landscaping

 For starters, we need more representation of women in the industry, especially with crew workers.
 According to Statista, over 90% of landscaping workers from 2020-2022 were men, and about 10% of those employed were women.
 This statistic is obvious if you have looked around a landscaping crew, irrigation, or tree care service team.
 It’s still rare to see one or more female team members on a crew in landscape maintenance or construction.
 And when you do, you might find them wearing a pink hard hat or vest.
 As unintentional as the sentiment may be, we heard that women in those roles want equality and to be respected for the quality of their work, not have their gender pointed out.